bww/webasm/README.txt

 it relies heavily on Apple's CoreFoundation framework for some core functionality (strings, arrays, etc.) and while, officially, CoreFoundation is portable, in practice this is a pain in the ass.
-So, for practical purposes, Web Assembler is really only targeted to (and tested on) Mac OS X until someone gets around to making a reasonably good CoreFoundation port for other platforms.
+So, for practical purposes, Web Assembler is really only targeted to (and tested on) Mac OS X--until someone gets around to making a reasonably good CoreFoundation port for other platforms.

 BUILDING THE COMMAND LINE TOOL FROM SOURCE